1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

    If you want to use DHT22 sensors (temperature & humidity), the definement must be activated and the corresponding pin(s) must be be defined. *Note: Make sure that you don't use any of the protected pins which are listed further down below!*
    By default, the module is activated and the pins 2 & 3 are set for the DATA of two sensors (in summary - each sensor has to be connected to a different pin).

+-  **BME280 sensors:**
+   `//#define BME280 1`

+   If you want to use BME280 sensors (temperature, humidity & barometric pressure), the definement must be activated and the corresponding amount of sensors (default 1, maximum 2!) must be be defined.
+The sensors have to be connected to the I2C bus.
+The address of the first sensor mus be 0x76, the one of the second sensor 0x77.

 ---